Former Chelsea & Leicester boss Ranieri returns to management at Sampdoria | Goal.com

 It was decided that change was required in the dugout following a dismal start to the 2019-20 campaign.

-Sampdoria currently sit bottom of the Italian top-flight with just three points to their name.
+Sampdoria currently sit bottom of the Italian top-flight with just three points.

 Di Francesco paid the price for those failings with his job after overseeing a run of six defeats in seven games.